zchap40/electron-ostc/README.txt

 filed here as OSTC_v2.
 The Electron is not just an elegant looking machine from the exterior, but in my opinion, is also of elegant design on the inside too.
-I wanted a version of the OSTC that matched the aesthetic of the Electron's motherboard without being large and unwieldy, and for that you may find OSTC_v2 of interest.
+I wanted a version of the OSTC that matched the aesthetic of the Electron's motherboard without being unnecessarily large, and for that you may find OSTC_v2 of interest.

 The turbo switching functionality of the original OSTC circuit throttles the speed via the turbo card itself, and does not actually physically switch the card out of the